rooprg/Crowdfunding_ETL/README.md

 **(5) Results and Analysis:**

-The Crowdfunding Database if available for any SQL-related queries that the company wants to use to review and visualize their crowdfunding data
+The Crowdfunding Database is available for any SQL-related queries that the company wants to use to review and visualize their crowdfunding data.

 **(6) Ethical Considerations:**